Home

 To hear Renata Schiavo talk about her book, please click here.
 This podcast - Talking Biotech with the Public - appeared in the September 2007 issue of Biotechnology Journal (BTJ) and is based on the free BTJ September issue on science communication, biosafety and public perception of biotechnology and GMOs.
 The podcast features interviews with science communication experts and a humoristic Audio Play of a Journalist-Scientist interview provided by EMBO Science and Society.

-The last five minutes of the podcast feature Renata Schiavo talking about her book as well as her thoughts on the role of scientists in communicating with the public.
+The last five minutes of the podcast feature Renata Schiavo talking about the first edition of her book as well as her thoughts on the role of scientists in communicating with the public.